percona/percona-xtradb-cluster/doc/source/add-node.rst

        [root@pxc2 ~]# systemctl start mysql

-After the server starts, it should receive :term:`SST` automatically.
+After the server starts, it should receive `SST` automatically.

 To check the status of the second node, run the following: